• About

 Tags

-bird, butterfly, cascade, flowers, heart, heart shape, heart wreath, ivy, ivy vines, moss, mossy knoll, picket fence, vines, wreath
+bird, butterfly, cascade, crafts, flowers, heart, heart shape, heart wreath, ivy, ivy vines, moss, mossy knoll, picket fence, vines, wreath

 I’m quite happy to finally finish my Cascade Heart Wreath, Garden theme.
 This is the first of four Cascade Heart Wreaths I’m making, all completely different in color and style.
 But they all start with a Styrofoam frame forming the top of the heart and a cascade of hanging trim forming the lower part of the heart.
 I have been wanting a heart shaped wreath for some time now but wanted a more organic, flowing design.
 Making a heart with a cascade bottom was the perfect solution.
 An unexpected bonus: when the cascade is made of lighter material, it flutters with air movement.
 Having that movement is soothing to me, like a gentle spring breeze catching leaves.